Karma0151235/Cursus42_Libft/README.md

-# Cursus42_libft
+# Cursus42_Libft
-This repository contains the libft project from the 42 Cursus.
+This repository contains the Libft project from the 42 Cursus.

 # Overview
 Libft is the first project in the 42 Cursus.
 The goal is to recreate a set of functions from standard C libraries such as strlen and memchr.
 Additionally, the project aims to teach important concepts in memory management, pointer arithmetic, and string manipulation in C.